rust-lang/compiler-team/working-groups/self-profile/README.md

 - Improve the `-Z self-profile` option in `rustc` which dumps various events into a file.
 - Implement additional tools to explore, visualize and understand the data contained in the output file.

+## What is the current status?
+The working group is working on creating a "minimum viable product" of the self-profiling feature.
+Progress is tracked in https://github.com/rust-lang/rust/issues/58967.

-# How can I get involved?
+## How can I get involved?
 If you are interested in getting involved in this working group, you should try attend a meeting and introduce yourself or send a message in the Zulip stream.
 You can be added to the GitHub and Zulip group for the working group if you are interested in being pinged when there are available tasks.